 Live Your Legacy Now!

-Best Practices For Empowering Youth: Balancing Academics with Character Education, Service-Learning and Civic Engagement
+Best Practices For Empowering Youth and Older Students: Balancing Academics with Character Education, Service Learning and Civic Engagement

-Based on the concept that “A head without a heart is dangerous,” Barbara provides professional development and curriculum for educators to integrate best practices in character education and service learning into their practice—thereby empowering youth to become socially responsible leaders and active, engaged citizens.
+Based on the concept that “a head without a heart is dangerous,” Barbara provides professional development and curriculum for educators to integrate best practices in character education and service learning to ultimately empower youth to become socially responsible leaders and active, engaged citizens.
 She also is available to present her message at colleges, business schools and high schools to promote a culture of giving back.

-Remembering the Holocaust: Moving From Commemoration to Action
+Remembering the Holocaust: Using Key Lessons to Move From Commemoration to Action

 History too frequently repeats itself.
 There are invaluable lessons to be learned from the Holocaust and other genocides and how they apply in today’s society.
 Barbara’s commitment to social justice is rooted in her own legacy as the daughter of Holocaust survivors.
 (Her mother was the sole survivor of a family of 65 people and her father worked for Oskar Schindler.)
-In the early nineties, after visiting Auschwitz with her parents, she was inspired to create Champions of Caring to teach young people the universal lessons of the Holocaust: that silence and indifference are diseases that must be combated, that we must all stand up and speak out against injustice, and that we each have a responsibility to commit to tikkun olam—to repair the world.
+In the early ’90s, after visiting Auschwitz with her parents, she was inspired to create Champions of Caring to teach young people the universal lessons of the Holocaust: that silence and indifference are diseases that must be combatted, that we must all stand up and speak out against injustice, and that we each have a responsibility to repair the world.
 By sharing how her legacy has shaped her life, Barbara inspires audiences to reflect upon their own life experiences and find a way of giving back that has personal meaning.